qball1809/App-Store/Playlists.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Playlists

-The Playlists tool module will allow you to copy your playlists to other users and will also allow you to download or delete existing playlists.
+The Playlists tool module will allow you to copy your playlists to other users and will also allow you to download or delete existing playlists, as well as import a downloaded playlist from WebTools.

 Clicking on the Quick Help `?` button will display a short list of the functions available in the Playlists tool module.